michelegz/astro-web-indexer/README.md

 - **Interactive Management Modal:** A dedicated interface to view, hide, and restore duplicate files.
 - **Sort by Duplicates:** The main table can be sorted by the number of visible duplicates, making it easy to find and manage files with the most copies.

-### 🗃️ Resilient Indexing & Soft-Delete
+### 🗃️ Resilient & High-Performance Indexing

-The indexing engine is designed to be both efficient and resilient, making it suitable for managing large and dynamic data archives.
+The indexing engine is designed to be fast, efficient, and resilient, making it suitable for managing large and dynamic data archives.

+- **Parallel Processing:** The indexer uses parallel processing to take advantage of modern multi-core CPUs, allowing faster initial scans and full re-indexing, even when handling large sets of files.
 - **Fast Rescans:** The indexer uses a combination of file modification time (`mtime`) and size to quickly skip files that have not changed since the last scan.
 This makes subsequent indexing runs extremely fast.
 - **Content-Based Identification:** Files are uniquely identified by their `xxhash`, a high-speed hashing algorithm.
 - **Soft-Delete Recovery:** When a file is removed from the filesystem, it is not immediately deleted from the database.
 Instead, it is marked as "deleted" for a configurable retention period (default: 30 days).
 This provides a safety net against accidental deletions or temporary filesystem unavailability.
 If the file reappears within the retention period, it is instantly restored without need of full reindexing and hash calculation.